aquanodemusic/aquanode-plugins/synths/phizmo/README.md

 Phizmo loads ordinary `.wav` wavetables — normally 2048 samples per cycle — and it can also **generate transwaves from scratch**, so you never need a table you don't have. **No factory wavetables are included**: the original Ensoniq tables are copyrighted and I prefer not to include them here in the official release.
-You may however find these on the web, look for the nilamox website for example which provides these in the form of Vitaltables you can batch-convert to .wav using the AI of your choice if you like.
+There are websites like nilamox that preserve such files and sounds, but checking if it is fine to obtain these files is up to you to be safe.

 ---